What Does an Architectural Drafter Do?

 How long does it take to become an architectural drafter?

 An associate degree generally requires about two years of full-time education.
 Certificate programs vary in length but generally require less time to complete than an associate degree.
+This relatively short window of preparation with the payoff of a good salary is one of the reasons architectural drafter is one of the best skilled trade jobs.

 What other qualifications do I need?